hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 function.
 The algorithm will *learn* these with the help of our pre-classified examples.
-And once we've learnt (fit) the parameters on this *training data*, we hopefully have a function that *generalises* well enough to classify arbitrary image input.
+And once we've learnt (fit) the parameters on this *training data*, we hopefully have a function that *generalises* well enough to classify arbitrary image input (called *test data*).

 #### Softmax activation and cross entropy loss

 The first step in the learning process is to introduce a *loss* function, $\mathcal{L}$.
-This is a function that quantifies the *disagreement* between what our classifier suggests for the scores and what our training data provides as the known truth.
+This is a function that *quantifies the disagreement* between what our classifier suggests for the scores and what our training data provides as the known truth.
 Thus, this loss function goes up if the classifier is doing a poor job and goes down if it's doing great.
 And the goal of the learning process is determine